hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 1. You'll see a README.md file in the list of files on GitHub.
 Click it and start reading for more details on how we'll proceed on creating a public spreadsheet and creating a Leaflet map.
 1. Side note: You can ignore messages like "This branch is 1 commit ahead, 1 commit behind codeforgreenville:master." on your GitHub fork page.
 This means changes were made to the project you forked.
 You're on your own now and don't need to keep in sync with the fork's origin.

+##<a name="week10">Goals for Week 10+</a>
+1. Add your GitHub repository and Google Sheet URLs to the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0)
+1. Add a Git upstream, merge in changes from the upstream, resolve a simple merge conflict
+1. (Optional) Try more advanced mapping concepts

+### Share Your Work
+Please share your GitHub repository and Google Spreadsheet in the [open data list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=0) in the yellow highlighted boxes